kylefantastic/phase-1/week-2/imgs/design-reflection.md

 **Phase 5: Testing and Delivery**

 At this point, your web designer will attend to the final details and test your web site.
-They will test things such as the complete functionality of forms or other scripts, as well last testing for last minute compatibility issues (viewing differences between different web browsers), ensuring that your web site is optimized to be viewed properly in the most recent browser versions.
+They will test things such as the complete functionality of forms or other scripts ensuring that your web site is optimized to be viewed properly in the most recent browser versions.
 A good web designer is one who is well versed in current standards for web site design and development.
-The basic technologies currently used are HTML and CSS (Cascading Style Sheets).
-As part of testing, your designer should check to be sure that all of the code written for your web site validates.
 Valid code means that your site meets the current web development standards – this is helpful when checking for issues such as cross-browser compatibility as mentioned above.

-Once you give your web designer final approval, it is time to deliver the site.
-An FTP (File Transfer Protocol) program is used to upload the web site files to your server.
-Some web designers offer domain name registration and web hosting services as well, or have recommendations as to where you can host your site.
-Once these accounts have been setup, and your web site uploaded to the server, the site should be put through one last run-through.
-This is just precautionary, to confirm that all files have been uploaded correctly, and that the site continues to be fully functional.
+Then, it is time to deliver the site with a FTP program is used to upload the web site files to your server.

-Other final details include plugin installation (for WordPress or other CMS driven web sites and SEO (Search Engine Optimization).
-SEO is the optimization of your web site with elements such as title, description and keyword tags which help your web site achieve higher rankings in the search engines.
-The previously mentioned code validation is something that plays a vital role in SEO, as well.
-There are many WordPress plugins available that further enhance the default WordPress functionality – many of which directly relate to improving your SEO, as well.
+Other final details include plugin installation for analytics and SEO purposes.
+Basically adding javascript tags that will help your web site achieve higher rankings in the search engines and track your visitors.

 **Phase 6: Maintenance**

-The development of your web site is not necessarily over, though.
-One way to bring repeat visitors to your site is to offer new content or products on a regular basis.
-Most web designers will be more than happy to continue working together with you, to update the information on your web site.
-Many designers offer maintenance packages at reduced rates, based on how often you anticipate making changes or additions to your web site.
-If you prefer to be more hands on, and update your own content, there is something called a CMS (Content Management System) such as WordPress can be implemented to your web site.
-This is something that would be decided upon during the Planning stage.
-With a CMS, your designer will utilize online software to develop a database driven site for you.
+For clients that prefer to be more hands on, and update their own content, there is something called a CMS.
+With a Content Managing System, your designer will utilize online software to develop a database driven site for you.
 A web site driven by a CMS gives you the ability to edit the content areas of the web site yourself.
-You are given access to a back-end administrative area, where you can use an online text editor (similar to a mini version of Microsoft Word).
-You’ll be able to edit existing content this way, or if you are feeling more adventurous, you can even add new pages and content yourself.
-The possibilities are endless!
+You are given access to a back-end administrative area, where you can use an online text editor.
-It’s really up to you as far as how comfortable you feel with updating your own web site.
-Some people prefer to have all the control so that they can make updates to their own web site the minute they decide to do so.
-Others prefer to hand off the web site entirely, as they have enough tasks on-hand that are more important for them to handle directly.
-That’s where the help of a your web designer comes in, once again, as they can take over the web site maintenance for you – one less thing for you to do is always a good thing in these busy times!
 Other maintenance type items include regular site backups, WordPress upgrades, additional plugin installation, etc.

 #### What is your site's primary goal or purpose?
 What kind of content will your site feature?
 **My site primary goad is being my creative coding vitrine.
 Allowing users to interact with various kind of contents such as showing my work and my implication in the community:**